FAIRsFAIR/FAIRteachinghandbook/README.md

-# 1. Introduction
+# How to be FAIR with your data.
+A teaching and training handbook for higher education institutions

 ![](Images/2\_2\_figure\_1.png)

-## How to be FAIR with your data.
-A teaching and training handbook for higher education institutions

 ### Abstract